I for Intersex: the affirmation of my body and identity

 The doctor spoke of my body as a disease

-A surgery “to be able to have sexual relations”
+Surgery "to be able to have sex"

-I discovered exactly what the reason for those horrible genital examinations was when in high school they showed two illustrations, one of male genitals and the other of female genitals.
-Upon seeing them, I immediately noticed that my genitals did not resemble either of the illustrations: "I'm deformed!"
+I discovered exactly what the reason was for those horrible genital examinations when in high school they put up two illustrations, one of male genitals and one of female genitals.
+Upon seeing them, I immediately noticed that my genitals did not resemble either of the illustrations: "I am deformed!"
 I thought in anguish.
-I was in shock; no one had ever told me about this.
+I was in a state of shock; no one had ever told me about this.

 The path to activism

-We are Present
+We are present

-We are committed to a type of journalism that delves deeply into the realm of the world and offers in-depth research, combined with new technologies and narrative formats.
+We are committed to journalism that delves into the territories and conducts thorough investigations, combined with new technologies and narrative formats.
 We want the protagonists, their stories, and their struggles to be present.

 SUPPORT US